-I adore this time of year when the days feel so much longer – and certainly the evening light gives one the sense that there is more time to play with.
+I adore summer when the days feel so much longer – and certainly the evening light gives one the sense that there is more time to play with.
 I often feel I have two days in every day – a day at work, then another day when I can do something after work at home, which in my case is generally outside and can therefore continue up until 10pm as it’s still light.

-As ever, these months will fly by, so if you want to make the most of them with regards to dating, then purposefully plan that in the next 6 months you are going to get out and meet at least 2 people a month.
-That doesn’t seem that many but it will certainly keep you very busy – and I am pretty confident that you would have a very different perspective on dating and finding someone special if in September you could report you had actually met 12 new people.
+As ever, the summer months will fly by, so if you want to make the most of them with regards to dating, then purposefully plan that in the next 6 months you are going to get out and meet at least 2 people a month.
+That doesn’t seem that many but it will certainly keep you very busy – and I am pretty confident that you would have a very different perspective on dating and finding someone special if at the end of summer in to autumn you could report you had actually met 12 new people.

 Some people will read this and think there is no way there are 12 people for them to meet judging by the profiles we have sent them.
 And the reason they think that way is a lot to do with subjectivity.
 Because you are emotionally bound up with looking at someone’s profile and considering whether they will be suitable for you, you are not really able to assess them properly.
 It is impossible to be objective about someone else’s profile when you are the person who might get to meet them.

 That is why having a good friend or mentor to help you look at people’s profiles is a really great idea.
 They won’t be emotionally involved and therefore will be able to see the profile objectively – which is exactly what you want.